Wagner Classification | Texas Classification | Infection Control | Amputation Levels

 Overview and Epidemiology

 Diabetic foot disease is the leading cause of non-traumatic lower limb amputation worldwide.
-In Australia, diabetes accounts for over 4,400 lower limb amputations annually.
-The combination of neuropathy (leading to trauma without pain awareness) and peripheral arterial disease (preventing healing) creates a perfect storm.
-Multidisciplinary care reduces amputation rates by 50% - making this a public health priority.
+The pooled global prevalence of diabetic foot ulceration is about 6.3%, and the lifetime risk of an ulcer in a person with diabetes is estimated at 19-34% (Armstrong, NEJM 2017).
+The combination of neuropathy (trauma without pain awareness) and peripheral arterial disease (impaired healing) creates a perfect storm, and 5-year mortality after an ulcer rivals that of several common cancers.
+Multidisciplinary care reduces amputation rates by roughly 50% - making this a global public health priority.

 Neuropathy: Loss of protective sensation - patients don't feel injuries.
 Motor neuropathy causes intrinsic muscle atrophy, leading to claw toes and pressure points.